Navigating the financial aspect of fertility treatment can feel overwhelming. Illume Fertility is here to help!

 Working with your Financial Coordinator, self-pay options, using HSA/FSA funds, and more.

-We submit claims to your insurer for covered services.
-Once processed, your insurer determines the allowed amount and your patient portion.
-You’ll receive clear billing statements and can contact us with questions anytime.
+We will submit claims to your insurer for any covered services (unless directed otherwise).
+Once those claims are processed, your insurer determines the allowed amount your plan covers and your portion you'll be responsible for.

+First, don’t panic - we're here to help!
 Many denials can be reversed or resolved with additional documentation or clarification.
 We’ll review the reason, advise next steps, and support you through appeals when appropriate.

 Yes!
 Many Illume patients do.
 We’ll provide itemized receipts and guidance so you can submit documentation to your HSA/FSA administrator.